pymedusa/medusa.github.io/sickrage-news/README.md

-Markdown files used inside SickRage to display changelog and important news from developers.
+Markdown files used inside Medusa to display changelog and important news from developers.